Airline market study

 Airline Market Study: Introduction To The Airline Industry

-More than two years ago, Stealing Share took a look at an airline industry in extreme flux with a preliminary airline market study.
-The number of passengers flying was down, airlines were filing for bankruptcy and the model seemed to be broken.
+More than two years ago, Stealing Share took wrote an airline market study and took a look at an airline industry.
+It was in extreme flux with a preliminary airline market study.
+The model appeared broken.
+Low passenger volumes and bankruptcy marked the category.
 We took a look at how the airline carriers were responding and the answer was, “They weren’t.”

 If anything, most responded like what you’d expect from cold-hearted corporations.
 They passed along the costs of fuel to the passenger by adding fees, including for checked baggage.
 (Which has had a negative effect on the experience of flying.
-More passengers put their luggage in the overhead compartments, meaning flights were delayed, some were gate checked and frustration mounted.)
+More passengers put their luggage in the overhead compartments, meaning flights are delayed, some gate checked bags and frustration mounted.)

 They combined forces with six of the biggest airlines – Delta & Northwest, United & Continental, American & US Airways– merging.
 What those mergers mean to passengers is still a question mark.

-Delta has a new campaign and the theme of “Keep Climbing” would be resonant except for the truth of passenger experience.
+Delta has a new campaign.
+The theme of “Keep Climbing” would be resonant except for the truth of passenger experience.
 United is still developing its new attempt to create preference, with its new campaign.

 What hasn’t changed in this airline market study is passenger anger.
-If anything it has gotten worse.
-We had a US Airways flight attendant basically bail out of a flight because passengers were too unruly – and we practically honored him for it.
+If anything it is worse.
+We had a US Airways flight attendant basically bail out of a flight because passengers were too unruly.
+The press and social media practically honored him for it.
 Alec Baldwin got into a ruckus with a flight attendant over playing Words with Friends.

 The airline market study shows that creating preference can be done and there’s a wide-open opportunity to do just that.
-At least one carrier is slowly creating that preference by building on an emerging brand, but it still hasn’t reached the sweet spot.
+At least one carrier is slowly creating that preference by building on an emerging brand.
+However, it still hasn’t reached the sweet spot.

 The rest?
 They are wallowing in their mire.
 Below, we’ve taken a look at the four largest domestic carriers to examine what they are doing about it today.